From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Implementation Details

 \subsection{Behavioral Traits Prompt}

 Table \ref{tab:behavioral_traits} reports the complete set of textual prompts used to initialize agents’ behavioral traits within the simulation.
-Each behavioral trait defines an archetypal participation pattern in the social media environment, specifying both the frequency and type of actions that agents are predisposed to perform across the available action space (i.e., posting, re-sharing, commenting, liking, disliking, or remaining inactive).
+Each behavioral trait defines an archetypal participation pattern in the social media environment, specifying both the frequency and type of actions that agents are predisposed to perform across the available action space (i.e., posting, re-sharing, commenting, liking, disliking, or remaining inactive). {These prompts were finalized after preliminary smaller simulations involving 70 agents (10 per behavioral trait), exploring alternative phrasings of the behavioral trait prompts.
+Across these variants, the resulting action distributions remained qualitatively consistent: each profile preserved its dominant behavioral orientation (e.g., Silent Observers remained predominantly inactive, Content Amplifiers remained re-sharing-oriented).
+We further note that several prompts include directive phrasings such as \textit{"do not retweet or write original tweets"} for Occasional Engagers.
+Consistent with the soft-rule interpretation discussed in Section \ref{sec:generative_agents}, the LLM treats them as contextual guidance rather than deterministic prohibitions.
+The action distributions in Figure \ref{fig:rcp_all} confirm this: Occasional Engagers, despite being explicitly instructed not to post original content, still exhibit a non-zero mean posting probability of 0.0077.
+Conversely, Content Amplifiers and Interactive Enthusiasts receive no mention of inactivity in their prompts, yet choose inactivity with mean probabilities of 0.0161 and 0.1048, respectively.}